ClemTheAlien/nixos_config/README.md

 - I am on the 25.05 version of NixOS (Warbler)
 - I use ZSH instead of BASH and I use the autosuggestion and syntax higlighting plugins, in which I git clone to .zsh

-> **Follow the Instructions.md file to install my dotfiles until I learn Home Manager and Flakes well enough.**
+> **Use my install script or follow the Instructions.md.
+Remeber to start the script on a fresh NixOS install then rebuild boot and switch**

 ## Flatpaks I Use
 - Steam